dwmchan/copy-info-with-context/README.md

-# Copy with Context - VS Code Extension
+# Copy Info with Context - VS Code Extension

 > Born from the frustration of constantly copying and pasting code snippets, data, and configuration fragments without any context about where they came from or what they represented.